holochain/dev-resource-kit/holochain-introduction-for-developers/holochain-longer-introduction.md

 # Missing subjects

-* Core services and apps -- DPKI, Vault (touched on HCHC briefly under [delivering section](#Delivering-your-application-to-the-world)).
-I've heard that there are also core 'template apps' (for lack of a better phrase).
-I don't actually know what these are, but they seem to be things like basic DNAs for messaging, commenting, etc.
-* Details of DPKI and what it's supposed to do -- this will be mostly uninteresting from people coming from the server-based world (except that they won't have to learn how to store passwords, which is cool).
-But it will be an amazing epiphany for people coming from the blockchain world.
 * Onboarding process and admin GUI -- what happens when a user installs Holochain for the first time.
 Related to DPKI.
 * Brief mention of eventual consistency, security considerations, threat models, etc -- all the weird stuff that doesn't matter until you go distributed.